lean15998/Monitoring_openstack/README.md

 Please specify the common name (CN) [satellite]:

 Please specify the parent endpoint(s) (master or satellite) where this node should connect to:
-Master/Satellite Common Name (CN from your master/satellite node): quynv
+Master/Satellite Common Name (CN from your master/satellite node): master

 Do you want to establish a connection to the parent node from this node?
 [Y/n]: y Please specify the master/satellite connection information:
-Master/Satellite endpoint host (IP address or FQDN): 10.0.0.51 Master/Satellite endpoint port [5665]:
+Master/Satellite endpoint host (IP address or FQDN): 10.0.0.11 Master/Satellite endpoint port [5665]:

 Add more master/satellite endpoints? [y/N]: n
 Parent certificate information:

  Version:             3
- Subject:             CN = quynv
+ Subject:             CN = master
  Issuer:              CN = Icinga CA
  Valid From:          Feb 17 07:57:36 2022 GMT
  Valid Until:         Feb 13 07:57:36 2037 GMT